Pacific School's New Home Study Program - Frequently Asked Questions

 What if I sign up for Pacific’s Home Study Program but later want to transfer my student into one of Pacific School’s other programs (traditional classrooms or Independent Study) or another school?

-In general it is our hope that families who chose any of our three programs (home study, IS, or traditional) will stay with that program throughout an entire school year, as frequent transitions can be disruptive to the student as well as the community each teacher tries to build.
-That said, switching midyear to another Pacific program may be possible if there is space available in the program and grade level desired and the transition takes place at an appropriate time, such as right after a vacation.
+It is our hope that families who chose any of our three programs (home study, IS, or traditional) will stay with that program throughout an entire school year, as frequent transitions can be disruptive to the student as well as the community each teacher tries to build.

 We are an out-of-district Pacific family.
-If we enroll in the Home Study Program for 2020-21, will my student lose their spot in their current program and have to re-enter the lottery for 2021-22?
+If we enroll in the Home Study Program, will my student lose their spot in the 5-day or IS program?

 Do you give families money for educational supplies or programs?